 Peitz Service Experts is here to help you understand what the furnace efficiency rating is and the effects is can have on your home and your budget.

-The furnace efficiency rating helps establish how much energy will be needed to heat your home and, ultimately, how much it will cost you.
+The furnace efficiency rating helps establish how much energy will be needed to heat your home and, in the long run, how much it will cost you.
 Essentially, the higher your furnace efficiency rating the less energy your heating system needs to heat your home.

 The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will provide compared to the amount of energy used to produce the heat.
-For example, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.
+For instance, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.

-Keep in mind that this rating does not consider the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in each home is different – some high quality, some poorer, so the AFUE rating does not include this in their rating.
-If you feel that your heating equipment or duct system is not energy efficient, give Peitz Service Experts a call today and we will provide you with a free in-home analysis and help you determine how much more energy and money you could be saving each month.
+Remember that this rating does not take into account the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
+The duct work in every home is different – some high quality, some lower, so the AFUE rating does not include this in their rating.
+If you feel that your heating equipment or duct system is not energy efficient, give Peitz Service Experts a call today and we will provide you with a free in-home analysis and help you determine how much more energy and money you could possibly save each month.